Chance Thomas: Public speaking

 Chance speaks regularly at universities, colleges and professional conferences on the art, craft, tech, and business of music scoring.
 He has spoken at the University of Southern California, University of Michigan, San Francisco Conservatory of Music, Cincinnati Conservatory of Music, Oklahoma City University, Berklee College of Music, Full Sail University, Musicians Institute, VRDC, FMX Animation Conference, GameSoundCon and the Game Developers Conference, among many others.
 Chance won the Ace of Spades Award from GDC in 2010, given to the speaker with the highest rated talk of the entire conference.

-Book
+Composing Music for Games

 In 2016 CRC Press released Chance's textbook, Composing Music for Games: The Art, Technology and Business of Video Game Scoring.
-The text is a guidebook for launching and maintaining a successful career as a video game composer.
-It offers a pragmatic approach to learning, intensified through challenging project assignments and simulations.
-The book begins with the foundation of scoring principles applicable to all media, and then progresses serially through core methodologies specific to video game music.
-This book offers a blend of aesthetic, technique, technology and business, which are all necessary components for a successful career as a video game composer.
+The text is a guidebook for launching and maintaining a career as a video game composer.
+The book includes sections about scoring principles, specific styles for video game music, and several project assignments and simulations.

 Discography

-The lists below show some of Thomas' most notable work in various scoring categories.
+The lists below show some of Thomas' most notable work in various scoring categories: